 swivel seats and a convertible divan that seats three and folds out to a bed.

-The C-32 is more fuel efficient and has improved capabilities over its C-137 predecessor.
+The C-32 is more fuel efficient and has improved capabilities over its predecessor, the C-137 Stratoliner.
 It can travel twice the distance on the same amount of fuel, and operate on shorter runways down to 5,000 feet (1,524 meters) in length.
 Its 92,000-pound (41,731 kilogram) fuel capacity allows the aircraft to travel 5,500 nautical miles unrefueled.

 Heading the safety equipment list is the traffic collision avoidance system and enhanced ground proximity warning system that gives advance warning of possible air and ground threats.
 Weather systems are enhanced with a predictive wind shear warning system.
 Other items include the future air navigation system with global positioning and flight management system/electronic flight instrument system.